JohnKirwan/Olsson_colour_discrimination/README.md

 This repository contains files relevant to 'Chicken colour discrimination depends on background colour', Journal of Experimental Biology DOI: 10.1242/jeb.209429 (https://doi.org/10.1242/jeb.209429).
 This article is written by Peter Olsson, Robin D. Johnsson, James J. Foster, John D. Kirwan, Olle Lind, and Almut Kelber.

 The source code is primarily R markdown files run using the R language (with the package 'knitr').
-HTML outputs are
+HTML outputs are provided for these files in results.

 ### File manifest